MicrosoftDocs/xamarin-docs/docs/ios/internals/xib-code-generation.md

 class definition from another **.xib** file, or by defining the same class name again in the second **.xib**.

-The latter case can be problematic.
-This is down to Visual Studio for Mac processing **.xib** files individually.
+The latter case can be problematic due to Visual Studio for Mac processing **.xib** files individually.
 It cannot automatically detect and merge duplicate definitions, so you may end up with conflicts applying the Register attribute multiple times when the same partial class is defined in multiple designer files.
-Recent versions of Visual Studio for Mac attempt to resolve this, but this may not always work as expected.
-In future is is likely to become unsupported, and instead Visual Studio for Mac will make all types defined in all **.xib** files and managed code in the project directly visible from all **.xib** files.
+Recent versions of Visual Studio for Mac attempt to resolve this, but it may not always work as expected.
+In future this is likely to become unsupported, and instead Visual Studio for Mac will make all types defined in all **.xib** files and managed code in the project directly visible from all **.xib** files.

 ## Type Resolution

 Types used in IB are Objective-C type names.
-These are mapped to CLR types though the use of Register attributes.
+These are mapped to CLR types through the use of Register attributes.
 When generating outlet and action code, Visual Studio for Mac will resolve the corresponding CLR types for all Objective-C types wrapped by the Xamarin.iOS core, and fully qualify their type names.